 - 4 clicks will put the light into Lock-out mode.
 Another 4 clicks to re-enable the light again.

 - Not that I could notice.

-In comparison with the BLF Q8, it is definitely within the same league.
+In comparison with the BLF Q8, it is definitely within the same league, and doesn't really enter the list of worlds brightest flashlights, but it's still very very powerful in such format!
 Quality wise it is a little above the BLF Q8.
-Performance wise it is in the same ballpark, but with a totally different tint.
+Performance wise it is in the same ballpark, but with a totally different LED tint.

 I tried to measure the Amps, but couldnt get it passed 1.5A which I know is wrong.
 So I tried to unscrew the washer on the driver side, but it didnt move.
 So its probably glued in.